jwinn03/vibe-spotify/README.md

 # Vibe Spotify

-A VS Code extension that allows you to control Spotify playback directly from your editor.
+A VS Code extension that allows control of Spotify playback directly from the editor status bar.

 ## Features